gauri-t08/CUSTOMER-ITERATION/README.md

 # CUSTOMER-ITERATION
-Find the factors impacting customer iteration
+Find the factors impacting customer iteration using Logistic regression.